coq/coq/doc/sphinx/language/core/definitions.rst

 type is the type of the body.
 In the case of a theorem (or assimilated), the term is the proof and the type is the statement.

-By default, a definition is unfoldable while the proof of a theorem is not, but this can be changed using attributes.
+By default, definitions are unfoldable while the proofs of theorems are not.
+You can change this using these attributes:

 .. attr:: sealed